 Do not take a double dose to make up for the dose that you missed.
 If you are not sure what to do, ask your doctor or pharmacist.
 If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.

 Immediately telephone your doctor, or the Poisons Information Centre (telephone in Australia 13 11 26, or go to the Accident and Emergency department at your nearest hospital, if you think you or anyone else may have taken too much Ciprol.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Things you must do

-If you become pregnant while taking CIPROL, tell your doctor.
+If you become pregnant while you are taking Ciprol, tell your doctor immediately.

+If you develop diarrhoea, tell your doctor or pharmacist immediately - even if it occurs several weeks after you have stopped taking Ciprol.
 Diarrhoea may mean that you have a serious condition affecting your bowel.
 You may need urgent medical care.
-Do not take any diarrhoea medicine without checking with your doctor.
+Do not take any medications for diarrhoea without checking with your doctor or pharmacist.

 Things you must not do

-Do not use CIPROL to treat any other conditions unless your doctor tells you to.
+Do not use Ciprol to treat other conditions unless your doctor tells you to.

-Like all other medicines, CIPROL may have unwanted side effects in some people.
+All medicines have side effects.
 Sometimes they are serious, most of the time they are not.
-You may need medical treatment if you get some of the side effects.
+In serious cases, you may need medical attention.

 Ask your doctor or pharmacist to answer any questions you may have.